jcbrinfo/bakfile/README.md

    **Note:** During the following steps, `tar` will be used to export and reimport the `/home` volume.
-To restore ownership, it will try to match user and group names first, and fallback using the saved UID and GID.
+To restore ownership, it will try to match user and group names first, and fall back using the saved UID and GID.
 For more information, see documentation of the `--numeric-owner` option of GNU Tar and [http://serverfault.com/a/445504](http://serverfault.com/a/445504).
 This means you should not change existing names and IDs.
 If you do and `tar` does